ecc-weizhi/android-notes/system_bar/readme.md

 Available only from api level 21 onward.
 Set system bar color to the given color.
 Has no effect if `android:windowTranslucentStatus` is true.

+***

+`android:fitsSystemWindows="true"` is useless by itself. `android:fitsSystemWindows="true"` works for some layouts like `CoordinatorLayout` and `DrawerLayout` because they have some if-else logic to check for `android:fitsSystemWindows` and apply some additional paddings.